Health Care in Danger Newsletter: January-June 2015

 … How can we protect hospitals, health care workers and patients from attacks?
-The June Newsletter of the Health Care in Danger project brings you interesting …
+The June Newsletter of the Health Care in Danger project brings you interesting examples …

 … ambulance at SHAPE (c) SHAPE Photographic "Health Care in Danger - an issue for our times" hosted at …